erenyusufduran/path/12-react/README.md

 One custom hook should have **one purpose**, to make it **reusable** and **portable** (even across multiple projects)

 **Rules of hooks** apply to custom hooks too.

+### useReducer

+useReducer hook is basically more advanced and more complex way of managing state instead of the useState hook.

 # RESOURCES